 According to the National Institute of Mental Health, 6.7 percent of American adults suffer from major depressive disorder, or severe depression.
 For many of these patients, physicians will prescribe the selective serotonin reuptake inhibitor sertraline, or Zoloft, to treat their symptoms of depression.
 While this drug is effective in the treatment of depression, it does come with some side effects and health considerations.
 One of those side effects is especially important to patients with cardiac risk, as the use of Zoloft has been shown to increase cholesterol.

 Zoloft, or sertraline, is a medication used to treat depression.
 It belongs to a class of antidepressants known as selective serotonin reuptake inhibitors, or SSRIs.
 These treat depression by increasing the level of serotonin, which is a natural substance in the brain essential to maintaining mental balance.
-It can cause a variety of side effects, including nausea, diarrhea, vomiting, dry mouth, loss of appetite, weight changes, drowsiness, headache, tingling in the hands and feet, nervousness and a sore throat.
 Serious side effects can include blurred vision, seizures, abnormal bleeding and hallucinating.
 If you experience these side effects, you should consult your physician immediately.

 Cholesterol is a fat-like substance that is found in your body, and small amounts are necessary for proper body function.
 If you have too much cholesterol, it can build up in your arteries and is called plaque.
-Too much plaque can narrow or block your arteries and increase your risk of cardiac complications.
-Cholesterol has two main components: high-density lipoprotein, or HDL, and low-density lipoprotein, or LDL.
+Too much plaque can narrow or block your arteries and increase your risk of cardiac complications. ; October 2009').
 HDL is known as the "good" cholesterol, and you want a high supply of it.
 LDL is known as the "bad" cholesterol -- the higher the number, the greater your risk of heart disease.
 Hypercholesterolemia is a term used to describe high cholesterol levels.

 If you are taking an SSRI like Zoloft, you should not stop your medication without first consulting with your physician.
 If you believe you are at risk for heart disease, talk to your doctor about having your cholesterol levels checked.
 If it is determined that your cholesterol is a risk factor for heart disease, your doctor will be able to prescribe medications to help keep your cholesterol levels in check.
 Let your physician know all other medications and vitamin supplements you may be taking, so he can best determine a course of treatment for you.
 To help decrease your cholesterol risk, eat a balanced, low-fat diet.